ALERT training focuses on developing each individual in three main areas.

 Finally, ALERT’s desire is to prepare men for future responsibilities as citizens, husbands, fathers, and leaders in their churches and communities.

 Each phase of training offered at ALERT addresses these areas, beginning with nine weeks of Basic Training.
-Following Basic, crisis service skills are learned and practiced for ten weeks in Emergency Response Training.
-The final phase of training is primarily dedicated to developing a vocational skill, determined by each man’s individual calling.
+Following Basic, crisis service skills are learned and practiced for eighteen weeks in Emergency Response Training.
+The final phase, Advanced Training, is primarily dedicated to developing a vocational skill, determined by each man’s individual calling.
 Interwoven into all three phases are service projects, emergency responses, and disaster deployments where the men are given opportunities to put into practice what they’ve learned.